hackclub/ai-safety-dance/intro.md

 **The AI debate is actually 100 debates in a trenchcoat.**

 Will artificial intelligence (AI) help us cure all disease, and build a post-scarcity world full of flourishing lives?
 Or will AI help tyrants surveil and manipulate us further?
 Are the main risks of AI from accidents, abuse by bad actors, or a rogue AI _itself_ becoming a bad actor?
 Is this all just hype?
-Why can AI imitate any artist's style in a minute, yet gets confused drawing more than 3 objects?
+Why can AI solve Olympiad-level math problems, yet can't play Pokémon?
 Why is it hard to make AI robustly serve humane values, or robustly serve _any_ goal?
 What if an AI learns to be _more_ humane than us?
 What if an AI learns humanity's _inhumanity_, our prejudices and cruelty?
 Are we headed for utopia, dystopia, extinction, a fate _worse_ than extinction, or — the most shocking outcome of all — _nothing changes?_ Also: will an AI take my job?

 ...and many more questions.